hodanmohamed/hodanmohamed/README.md

 A passionate and innovatively driven Front-End Developer & UX/UI Designer with a strong desire to create <mark>exceptional</mark> web experiences.
 I'm dedicated to ensuring <mark>attention to detail</mark> while designing, developing, and testing various web applications.

 - 🌍 i'm based in London, UK
-- 🖥️ check out my portfolio at [www.hodandev.com](http://www.hodandev.com)
+- 🖥️ check out my portfolio at [coming soon...](http://www.github.com/hodanmohamed)
 - 💌 any freelance work? do reach me, [via email](mailto:hodandev@gmail.com) :)
 - 💬 ask me about anything, i'm more than happy to help